velvet-os/velvet-os.github.io/postinst/readme.md

 - Switching desktop environment - [i want my desktop to look diffrent](./switch-de.md)

-- Change boot screen (plymouth theme) - [I want to change the default boot screen with Debian logo](./plymouth-theme.md)
+- Change boot/splash screen (plymouth theme) - [I want to change the default boot screen with Debian logo](./plymouth-theme.md)

 ### Additional software/packages

 - Install waydroid - i want to play and use android apps (to be done)

 - Turn into a server - all i need is tty/ssh (to be done)

-- Setup splash screen - feel need for my boot screen to look nice (to be done)

 - Getting wacom tablets to work - [need to draw something on my tablet](./wacom-tablet-setup.md)